Coming Soon...

 The Last Battle

 Step into the last significant land battle of the war and meet the leaders and men poised to fight one last time for their cause.
-Immerse yourself in the sights and sounds as the Union forces under orders to burn Columbus to the ground, and the local Confederate forces intent on saving their city.
+Learn about the Union forces under orders to burn Columbus to the ground, and the local Confederate forces intent on saving their city.

 Raising the Jackson